North Carolina Democratic Party

 The North Carolina Democratic Party (NCDP) is the North Carolina affiliate of the Democratic Party.
 It is headquartered in the historic Goodwin House, located in Raleigh.

-The party controls the governorship and three other statewide elected offices, as well as seven of the state's 14 U.S. House seats.
-Since the 2010 passage of the Affordable Care Act, North Carolina Democrats have advocated for Medicaid expansion (a policy that would provide a federally subsidized health insurance plan to approximately 500,000 North Carolinians) as well as for increasing the state's minimum wage.
+The party controls the governorship and 4 other non-judicial statewide elected offices, as well as 4 of the state's 14 U.S. House seats.
+Since the 2010 passage of the Affordable Care Act, North Carolina Democrats have advocated for increasing the state's minimum wage.

 History

 The Second Party System emerged from a divide in the Democratic-Republican Party in 1828.
 They split off into two groups, the Democrats, led by Andrew Jackson, and the Whigs.
 In North Carolina, people from the west and northeast supported the Whigs mainly for their policies on education and internal improvements.
 Meanwhile, eastern North Carolina was dominated by wealthy planters who tended to oppose activist government.
 During the Civil War, Whigs and Unionist Democrats formed the Conservative Party and elected Zebulon Vance as governor on a platform of supporting the Confederate war effort while defending states' rights and civil liberties against the Confederate government in Richmond.
 Postwar, the Conservative Party reorganized to oppose the reconstruction policies enacted by the U.S. Congress following the Civil War.
 By 1870, the two main parties were the Conservatives (who changed their name to "Democratic-Conservatives" and then to Democrats by 1876) and the Republicans.

 Before the 1960s, many NCDP leaders, as was the case with most state parties in the South, supported racial segregation.
 But beginning with the Republicans' 1964 presidential campaign and Richard Nixon's "Southern strategy" in 1968, white segregationists, including former U.S. Senator Jesse Helms, flocked to the Republican Party.
 Since then, most minority voters have supported the NCDP.
 Jimmy Carter carried North Carolina in the 1976 election, but from 1980 to 2004, the Republican presidential nominee won the state.

 In spite of the conservative bent of North Carolina politics, a number of Democrats, such as Terry Sanford and John Edwards, have been elected to represent the state at the federal level.
 Edwards was the Democratic nominee for vice president in 2004.
 Republican U.S. Senator Elizabeth Dole was defeated for reelection in 2008 by Democrat Kay Hagan, the same year Barack Obama carried the state in his victory over Republican John McCain by a margin of less than one half of a percentage point.

 Since the passage of the Affordable Care Act, North Carolina Democrats have prioritized advocating Medicaid expansion in the state, a policy that would provide a federally subsidized healthcare plan to approximately 500,000 North Carolinians.
 Another priority for North Carolina Democrats in the 2010s and 2020s has been increasing the minimum wage.